 We’ve put this brief guide together to explain some of those problems, and to give you some solutions.
 If you are going to grow your facial hair, you’ll need to do it quick – time is not on your side.
 These tips should help you beard up before they go the way of the dodo.

 Coarse hair can be difficult to grow out.
 It’s unruly, for a start, but it can also be uncomfortable and itchy.
-Your best bet is to wash it more often, use a good beard oil and moisturise properly.
+Your best bet is to wash it more often, use a good beard oil and moisturize properly.
 That combination should soften things up enough to get past the harsh period of growing out.

 Beard dandruff is a very common problem.
 It’s embarrassing, too, and many men will just shave off rather than risk being caught with white flakes all over their chest.
 Again, a beard oil is an excellent tool for defeating dandruff.
-You also need to take a lot of care over washing your face better, and keeping it moisturised.
+You also need to take a lot of care over washing your face better, and keeping it moisturized.

 Unless you have a symmetrical face, styling and shaping can be tough to achieve.
 We’re all a little lopsided, and the DIY approach is fraught with difficulty.
 And, of course, the slightest slip can often mean the whole beard just has to go.
 Avoid this by booking into your local barbers for a trim every few weeks.
 They will have a better eye than you will, and a professional will keep your beard looking sharp.